-To keep your newly dyed locks, you just might have to say sayonara to some of your go-to products.
+To help maintain your newly dyed locks, you just might have to say good-bye to some of your go-to products.

 Instead, look for products that are sulfate- and alcohol-free.
 They work just as well and will help your hair hold onto its color.

-Shin An, hairstylist and owner of Shin Hair Salon in Santa Monica, California, recommends the following two shampoos to preserve color.
+Shin An, hairstylist and owner of Shin Hair Salon in Santa Monica, California, recommends the following three shampoos to preserve color.

 You can also try alternating between a hydrating shampoo and color-preserving shampoo, suggests Christyn Nawrot, an educator for PHYTO.
 But regardless of which brand you use, Nawrot says to look for shampoos with natural ingredients.

 Ever wondered why your friend's hair (or maybe even your own) suddenly turned orange?
-If it's color treated, a clarifying shampoo might be to blame.
+If it's color-treated, a clarifying shampoo could be to blame.
 That's why celebrity hair colorist and salon owner Rita Hazan advises skipping clarifying shampoos as they strip the hair.
 She also warns that dandruff shampoos can do the same if they are not specifically designed for color-treated hair.

 “Make sure to focus your shampoo on cleansing your root and not on the middle to ends of the hair as this will strip your color over time,” celebrity hairstylist Sarah Potempa wrote in an email.

 - 7. The color of your conditioner matters.